Valerioageno/ssr-rs/README.md

 var SSR = {renderToStringFn: (props) => "<html></html>"}; // SSR is the entry point
 ```

-> The exports results are managed by the bundler directly.
+> The export results are managed by the bundler directly.

 ## Example with initial props